Surgical Procedures: Surgery and Staging for Thyroid Cancer

 As with any surgery, there are risks and possible side effects.
 These can be:

 - Bleeding, which can lead to sudden trouble with breathing.

 - Damage to the laryngeal nerve that can lead to your voice being hoarse.

 - Parathyroid gland damage can cause hypoparathyroidism and low levels of calcium.

 - Blood clots.

 - Developing hypothyroidism (the thyroid not working well enough).

 What is recovery like?

-Recovery from a thyroid cancer surgery may include a stay in the hospital for 24-48 hours, with a return to normal activities within the first-day post-op.
+Recovery from a thyroid cancer surgery may include a stay in the hospital for 24-48 hours, with a return to normal activities often within the first day post-op.
 You will be told how to care for your incision before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, such as those for pain and/or to treat hypothyroidism.
+Your medical team will review the medications you will be taking, such as those for pain and/or to treat hypothyroidism.